scaleoutsean/awesome-solidfire/README.md

 #### Built-in backup to S3

 - Not a full-featured backup software (i.e. there's no catalog and deduplication), but good for bulk backup of smaller volumes.
 Works with StorageGRID, MinIO (SolidFire >=12.3), Wasabi and other S3 storage
-- See [this](https://scaleoutsean.github.io/2021/04/21/solidfire-backup-to-s3.html) post and others on that blog.
-SolidFire snapshots support [KV attributes](https://scaleoutsean.github.io/2023/04/01/using-solidfire-snapshot-attributes.html) for advanced snapshot workflows
+- See [this](https://scaleoutsean.github.io/2021/04/21/solidfire-backup-to-s3.html) post and others on that blog
+- SolidFire snapshots support [KV attributes](https://scaleoutsean.github.io/2023/04/01/using-solidfire-snapshot-attributes.html) for advanced snapshot workflows.
+For example we can use snapshot attributes to tag S3 snapshot objects
 - Automation scripts for PowerShell can be found in the scripts folder; catalog feature could be created by inserting metadata into a DB such as SQL Express or PostgreSQL

 #### VM and Bare Metal workloads